• Skip to primary navigation

 • Mix well with silicone spatula until a sticky dough forms.
 Continue to mix with spatula for 2-3 minutes.
 Then roll dough out on floured surface.

-• Form dough into a ball and transfer into lightly greased large bowl.
-Set bowl in a warm location, cover and let rise for one hour.
+• Form the dough into a ball and transfer to a lightly greased large bowl.
+Set the bowl in a warm location, cover, and let rise for 1 hour.

 • Transfer dough onto floured surface and use a rolling pin to roll out into a rectangle.
 Cut lengthwise into six long pieces (a pizza cutter makes this super simple).
 Cut once more in the middle to create 12 breadsticks.